How to Help an Alcoholic Child

 Empathy and enabling can easily go hand-in-hand.
-Both usually come from a place of care and compassion and from a desire to help.
+Both usually come from a place of care, compassion, and a desire to help.
 The difference, however, is in the outcomes.

-- Giving someone money, so they do not steal
+- Giving your child money so they don't steal

 - Ignoring unacceptable behavior